freedogski/Base-Score-Helper/Readme_Base_Score_Helper_bookmarklet.md

 ## Author

-Created with assistance from ChatGPT (OpenAI), optimized for real competition scoring workflows.
+Created by freedogski, optimized for real competition scoring workflows.

 ---

-### 💡 Need more features?

-To request improvements (like auto-national deductions, penalty detection, or clipboard data export), just open an issue or ask on ChatGPT! 🎯